-Together with the Youth Initiative for Advocacy, Growth and Advancement (YIAGA) in Nigeria, the Embassy in Abuja is hosting a series of virtual Democracy Talks.
-On three Wednesdays in a row, the Embassy and YIAGA are holding live sessions on Facebook with different themes and speakers.
+Together with Yiaga Africa in Nigeria, the Embassy in Abuja is hosting a series of virtual Democracy Talks.
+On three Wednesdays in a row, the Embassy and Yiaga Africa are holding live sessions on Facebook with different themes and speakers.
 The aim is to highlight, discuss and create a debate around the state and future of democracy in Nigeria, with a special focus on engaging young people.

-Our partner YIAGA has played a key role in issues concerning young people’s political participation in Nigeria.
-YIAGA is said to have been instrumental in President Buhari’s adoption of the Age Reduction Bill, popularly known as the ‘Not Too Young To Run Bill’, which reduced the age limit for political candidates in Nigeria.
+Our partner Yiaga Africa has played a key role in issues concerning young people’s political participation in Nigeria.
+Yiaga Africa is said to have been instrumental in President Buhari’s adoption of the Age Reduction Bill, popularly known as the ‘Not Too Young To Run Bill’, which reduced the age limit for political candidates in Nigeria.

 Greater political influence for women and young people in Nigeria requires increased access to education and knowledge for these groups.
 There is an acute need for cross-generation dialogue, and the importance of mentoring was emphasised throughout.